Image 1

 A long but easier downhill walk through lush rhododendron and oak forests.
 The trail crosses pristine rivers and offers views of Manaslu’s backside and the Lamjung Himal.
 Tilche is a Gurung village marking the end of the remote upper Manaslu region.
 The comforts of lower elevation and green surroundings are a welcome change after the alpine barrenness.

-Tilche to Pokhara
+Day 12 Tilche to Pokhara or Kathmandu

 Drive Distance: ~165 km (Tilche to Pokhara)